craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 - On Windows, the default console is called [Command Prompt](https://www.lifewire.com/command-prompt-2625840).
 - On Ubuntu Linux, the default console is called [Terminal](https://ubuntu.com/tutorials/command-line-for-beginners).

-There are other applications you can use like [Hyper](https://hyper.is/) (cross-platform) and [iTerm2](https://www.iterm2.com/) (Mac), but your system’s console will work just fine!
+There are other applications you can use like [Hyper](https://hyper.is/) (cross-platform) and [iTerm2](https://www.iterm2.com/) (Mac), but your system’s terminal will work just fine!

 ### Run a command

-Once you’ve launched your console, you’ll be greeted by an empty prompt that’s ready for input.
+Once you’ve launched your terminal, you’ll be greeted by an empty prompt that’s ready for input.

 Later on we’ll refer to “running” commands, in a format that look like this: